Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 **Capstone**: Learn the last talent in any of the player’s 6 talent trees.
 If you've been playing a jack-of-all-trades previously, on this run, make an exception and invest enough points in a tree to learn the final talent in any given tree.
 You can re-invest your points at the start of a run, so if you're already of decent level, you can likely get this right out of the gate.

+**By Our Powers Combined**: This is another achievement you might have not gotten yet - perform a combo with every companion.
+Combo abilities are unlocked at either Loyalty 3, or Fear 3, then simply use one combo with each companion.

 #### Fourth Run - 2nd Act Achievements

 **Eternal Suffering**: This is only possible on the Rebal Path & by specifically not going to Lethian’s Crossing during the Conquest.
 When you go to Lethian's Crossing, choose to ally with the with the Bronze Brotherhood, who in turn will propose an alliance with the Stonestalkers (instead of the Earthshakers).
 As part of this quest, you'll keep Cairn alive, granting this achievement.